larseggert/bcp45bis/draft-eggert-bcp45bis.md

 among others.

-This document obsoletes {{?RFC3005}}, documenting the use of other mailing lists for dicussions that used to be in scope for the IETF discussion list, refering to applicable policies such as the Guidelines for Conduct
+This document obsoletes {{?RFC3005}}, documenting the use of other mailing lists for discussions that used to be in scope for the IETF discussion list, referring to applicable policies such as the Guidelines for Conduct
-{{?RFC7154}} and the Anti-Harassment Policy {{?RFC7776}}, and clarifying sergeant-at-arms procedures.
+{{?RFC7154}} and the Anti-Harassment Policy {{?RFC7776}}, and clarifying moderation procedures.

 # Charter for the IETF Discussion List {#charter}